 The pitch: The Celtic Conan.

-Slaine, the musclebound warrior of Tir Nan Og (also written by Pat Mills) may be steeped in Celtic mythology, but it did start around the same time as the first Conan films.
+Pat Mills’ Slaine, the musclebound warrior of the Land of the Young, Tir Nan Og, may be steeped in Celtic mythology, but it did start around the same time as the first Conan films.
 Despite unique twists (the whole thing is related by Slaine’s morally questionable dwarf sidekick Ukko and Slaine himself is also prone to warp spasms – don’t ask), a Slaine film might struggle to escape from unfair Conan comparisons.

 The pitch: Surfs up!